 You can ensure the best and quickest implant healing by keeping your implants as clean as possible.
 A great way to do this is by using products that effectively kill the bacteria that can cause problems.
-I think the best ones are from TheraBreath, and I recommend the Perio Therapy Kit.
+I think the best ones are from TheraBreath, and I recommend the Perio Therapy Kit from Amazon.

 One of the main reasons for an implant to fail is putting the crown on it too soon.
 So it's better to be patient and give it plenty of time.

-After 3 months, the bone around the implant will be mostly fused to the implant.
+After 3 months, the bone around the dental implant will be mostly fused to the implant surface.
 The bone cells grow right into the microscopic roughness of the implant surface.
 The implant becomes locked in.